Are you looking to get fit after pregnancy?

 In order to truly maximize your fitness postpartum, you will need to do additional exercises to strengthen your muscles.

-Thankfully, you don’t have to wait 6 weeks to start.
+Thankfully, you don’t have to wait 6 weeks to start- there are actually exercises you can do before this time.

 In fact, you can start doing basic pelvic floor and core exercises 1-2 days after you deliver.